-So this time I decided to do my research on visiting the Science Museum with a toddler in advance – here’s 10 things you need to know about exploring this London museum with a child.
+As things have changed a bit since then, I decided to do my research on visiting the Science Museum with toddlers to get the most from our visit – here are my top Science Museum tips, the 10 things you need to know about exploring this London museum with a child.

 1. Check the extra charges

-Entry to the museum is free but there are charges for the IMAX 3D Theatre, simulators and some special exhibitions, so it’s worth knowing before promising your kids.
+Entry to the museum is free – although they do ask for a donation – but there are charges for the IMAX 3D Theatre, the Science Museum simulators and some special exhibitions, so it’s worth knowing before promising your kids.

 3. Start with the Garden